halieute/Mormyridae_family/index.md

 :::{figure} cover.jpg
 :label: gispro-book-cover
-:alt: GISPro Book Cover
+:alt: Mormyridae Book Cover
 :align: center

-GIS Programming with Python Book Cover.
+Ecology and Conservation of Mormyridae in the Niger River.
 :::